This page covers the non-playable characters in Fire Emblem: The Binding Blade, sorted by their affiliation or place of origin.

 - Gonk: Just like Scott.

-- Not-So-Harmless Villain: Initially, he doesn't look all that intimidating and talks like a mentally challenged person.
+- Not-So-Harmless Villain: Initially, he doesn't look all that intimidating and has a manner of speaking that switches between slow, slurring speech and inarticulate screaming.
 His critical attack, however, will likely annihilate anyone in his way, especially if it comes from his Silver Axe.

 - Palette Swap: Of Scott, with a lighter shade of hair and a gray vest.